Domestic violence hotline – 016

 If you are suffering from any kind of domestic violence or if you feel at risk, please call 112.
 They not only have English speaking call handlers but also dedicated staff who are specialized in gender-based violence and who can activate the best resource depending on the domestic violence emergency (Police forces, ambulance, etc).
-If necessary, they can also immediately activate the Emergency Response Programme for women suffering from domestic abuse: the programme is called D.E.M.A.
-(Dispositivo de Emergencia Mujeres Agredidas) and you can find out more in English about it HERE.
+If necessary, they can also immediately activate the Emergency Response Programme.
 The British Consulate has also produced THIS leaflet specifically directed at those fearing or at risk from domestic violence.

-The simple fact is that in 2017 Emergency Services alone received 16,097 calls in the Canaries from victims of domestic violence: the figures, confirmed by 112, are themselves an increase from 2016’s 14,390 calls.
+The simple fact is that one recent year alone (2017) Emergency Services alone received 16,097 calls in the Canaries from victims of domestic violence.
 A vital point to note is that the law defines domestic violence as any act of physical or psychological violence, including attacks against sexual freedom, threats, humiliation, coercion, sexual abuse, or deprivation of liberty: violencia de genero does not have to be physical to be classified as domestic abuse.
-If you are in this situation, please have a look at THIS leaflet in English which explains the rights you have, which include:
+It doesn’t indeed need to be “domestic” but any act of abuse from anyone.
+If you are in this situation, your rights include: